 Here are some ideas for low-cost items that could make your life easier!

-But what does LiveUp consider to be 'low cost'?
-Well, all the assistive products listed in this article are under $200 – most are around $10 to $50!
+What does 'low cost' mean to LiveUp?
+Well, all the low-cost assistive products listed in this article are under $200.
+Even better, most are around $10 to $50!

 LiveUp is powered by a not-for-profit, so we don't make any money from these suggestions.